demoraescosta/3d-engine/README.md

 ![cube!](./sample.png)

-This is a fairly simple implementation of a 3D renderer in C using [raylib](https://github.com/raysan5/raylib).
+Fairly simple implementation of a 3D renderer in C using [raylib](https://github.com/raysan5/raylib).

 ## Depedencies